JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Notifies the client that the view has changed and the client should update the view if the Text Object Model (TOM) engine is in-place active.

 ```
-FUNCTION CTextDocument2.UpdateWindow () AS HRESULT
+FUNCTION UpdateWindow () AS HRESULT
 ```

 #### Return value